musluogluu/geant4-neutron-sim3/README.md

 # SpallationSim: Geant4 Nuclear Spallation Simulation

-This project simulates nuclear spallation of a tungsten target using a 1 GeV proton beam.
+This project simulates nuclear spallation of a target using a 1 GeV proton beam.
 The simulation is implemented in Geant4 and was developed as part of the BL4S CERN project for pre-experimental validation.

 ---